Anidetrix/rollup-plugin-styles/CONTRIBUTING.md

 Your First Contribution?
 You can learn how from this _free_ series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

+## Donations

+Financial support helps to dedicate more time to this project

 ## Stars

 Stars help to attract more people, thus improving the quality by coreving more and more use cases, which helps with finding bugs and introducing new features